surajmahangade/line_follower_rpi/README.md

 # line_follower_rpi
-contains two codes for line follower using raspberry pi one is using webcam and the other is using official picamera
+Contains two codes for line follower using raspberry pi.
+One is using webcam and the other is using official picamera